arosenaos/arosenaos.github.io/project.md

 pdf = pdf_time_ranges[['date','APE']]
 ```

 Finally, I joined all soundings, precipitation and soil moisture data into a single dataframe.
-Since this result dataframe still contained arrays of atmospheric variables from the soundings (variables measured at interpolated pressure levels up to ~200hpa in the atmosphere), I extracted only the surface conditions (ie the first observation in each array since the radiosondes began taking measurements at ground level).
+Since this result dataframe still contained arrays of atmospheric variables from the soundings, I extracted only the surface conditions (i.e. the first observation in each array since the radiosondes began taking measurements at ground level).

 Figures 1,2 and 3 below provide helpful visualizations of the characteristics of each feature variable used within this study.
-Figure 1 displays the distributions of each feature: the atmospheric features (pressure, temperature and dewpoint) were all almost normally distributed, while fractional water index was not.
-Figure 2 shows the existence of outliers for all atmospheric features.
-Figure 3 shows no significant correlations between any features and consequently, all features listed remained within the model.
+Figure 1 displays the distributions of each feature: the atmospheric features (pressure, temperature and dewpoint) were all somewhat normally distributed with slight left-skew.
+In contrast, the fractional water index shows a multimodel distribution.
+Boxplots of each feature in Figure 2 shows the existence of outliers for all atmospheric features.
+Figure 3 shows no significant correlations between any two features and consequently, all features listed remained within the model.

 ![](assets/IMG/features_histogram.png){: width="1000" }